FYSETC/FYSETC-Voron-0.2-Pro/0.2 R1/README.md

 https://github.com/VoronDesign/Voron-0

-# Featrue
+# Feature

-The new **voron 0.
+The new **Voron 0.
 2 Pro R1 Kit** has a new design for the electronic part, which is easier to connect and configure, and is as close as possible to out-of-the-box use.

 # STL changes